Simularia/medea/README.md

 The tool currently works with the following atmospheric dispersion models: CALPUFF, ARIA-IMPACT, SPRAY, AERMOD.

-To generate the *PDF* manual from this document, type this command on the terminal:
+To generate a *PDF* document from this file, type this command in the terminal:

 ```{sh}
 $ pandoc --to=pdf README.md -V geometry:margin=25mm -o README.pdf
 ```